Alaska National Interest Lands Conservation Act (ANILCA) Agreements

 Award Procedure

-Partnership agreements and their supporting documentation are both negotiated and drafted in collaboration with prospective partners prior to entering into an agreement.
+Agreements and their supporting documentation are both negotiated and drafted in collaboration with prospective partners prior to entering into an agreement.
 Discussions cover at a minimum, the appropriate statutory authority; a description of the project, including methodology and technical specifications; contributions and the responsibilities of the parties; financial plan; the period of performance; and monitoring.
-Regardless of who initiates discussions, all elements of a project are subject to negotiation.
 Any party may terminate discussions at any time.

 Deadlines